What is configuration drift?

 Many changes are meant to be temporary.
 A sysadmin grants a developer elevated permissions to troubleshoot a problem.
 Someone installs a new package on a test server to try out its new functionality.
 Bucket permissions are changed in order to share a file quickly with a teammate.
 When these changes are not reverted to their original state drift occurs.

-Takeaway: Not all change is drift, but once it is forgotten it may become drift.
+Not all change is drift, but once a change is forgotten it may become drift.

 The most commonly listed consequences of configuration drift are lost productivity and downtime as engineers troubleshoot code and environments, trying to identify the cause of the unexpected behavior.